tamagui/tamagui/next.md

 # Backlog

+- CI not failing on type errors in some places

 - Studio: drag and drop a font and you can configure the subset
   - automatically converts to the right output formats
   - auto generates CSS
   - bundles it into a package.json etc etc + zip file

 - export * from lucide icons in your ui package causes build error

 - styled(Button) hoverStyle https://discord.com/channels/909986013848412191/1100400812225736764

 - Uniswap Button - https://discord.com/channels/909986013848412191/974145843919716412/1100156660296724482